Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 ## Results

-[Provide a summary of your findings and conclusions, including any recommendations or implications for future research.
-Be sure to explain how your results address your research question or problem statement.]

 **Social Growth Rate** and **Total Population** are important factors influencing housing price and transaction differences.
 Earthquake Impact has a significant effect on housing price differences through its interaction with social growth rate, indicating that in areas with higher social growth rates, the impact of earthquakes on housing prices is more pronounced.
 Various Income Amounts: Salary Income has a significant stabilizing effect on transaction case differences, suggesting that real estate markets in higher-income areas experience less volatility.